 The European Policy Dialogue Forum on Refugees and Migrants

-The European Policy Dialogue Forum on Refugees and Migrants represents an annual platform that brings together key stakeholders working on the social inclusion of refugees and migrants in Europe.
-Acting as a convener for discussing the growing diversity and complexity of migration flows and migration dynamics, the Forum gathers diverse participants in interactive discussions that combine different perspectives and build bridges between various actors working with refugees and migrants around Europe.
-The Forum also supports new directions towards dialogue in migration policies and calls attention to the mission and experiences of grassroots organizations to contribute to the work of policymakers.
+The European Policy Dialogue Forum (EPDF) brings together policymakers, religious actors and experts to discuss social cohesion in Europe.
+A platform for discussing ways to foster the social inclusion of refugees and migrants in Europe and to find creative ways to address and counter hate speech, the Forum gathers diverse participants in interactive discussions that combine different perspectives and build bridges between various actors working with refugees and migrants around Europe.
+The Forum also puts dialogue at the forefront to identify ways to put into action potential new directions on migration policies, and pathways for new initiatives and partnerships to contribute to the work of policymakers.

 THE THEMATIC FOCUS OF THE 2ND EUROPEAN POLICY DIALOGUE FORUM